bkaplan-github/bulleted-list/README.md

 Controls the spacing between the bullets and items.

 #### Line Height
 Controls the line height of each bullet item.
+Note that this affects the spacing between lines of a bullet when it wraps and also affects the spacing between items of the list.

 #### Font Family
 The font family used for the text.